World class in research and development

 center of advanced european studies and research (caesar) in Bonn conducts research in the field of neurosciences with modern photonic, molecular biological and chemical and microtechnological methods.

 12 Max Planck Institutes in North Rhine-Westphalia concern themselves with, for example, bioinorganic chemistry, iron and coal research, social research, molecular biomedicine and radio astronomy.

 14 Fraunhofer Institutes of Applied Research work in fields that include information technology, laser technology, logistics, microelectronics, molecular biology, production technology, software and environmental technology.

 As an umbrella organization, the Johannes Rau Research Foundation (JRF) funded by the state of NRW brings together 15 legally independent, non-university and non-profit research institutes in NRW.
 The objects of the JRF are research cooperation, promotion of young scientists, public relations and regular evaluation of the member institutions.

-Eleven institutes of the Leibniz Association in NRW conduct research in different disciplines such as adult education, interactive materials, diabetes research, economic research and zoology.
+Nine institutes of the Leibniz Association in NRW conduct research in different disciplines such as adult education, interactive materials, diabetes research, economic research and zoology.

 In NRW there are also 53 special research areas at universities in the state which are financed by the German Research Foundation.

 The close cooperation between industry and research is an important prerequisite for the innovative strength of North Rhine-Westphalia.
 To support this knowledge transfer further the NRW Ministry of Science provides a database for companies seeking contact with research institutes.